Plant Care 101: Thuja Green Giants

 Thuja Green Giants are recommended for growing zones 5 through 9.
 They’re cold hardy down to about -20 degrees and can even put up with the snow since they boast strong, durable branches.
 Furthermore, if you line your driveway with Thujas, they’ll create a barrier that prevents snow from building up.

-And if you need privacy fast, then Thuja Green Giants are the way to go.
+And if you need fast-growing Privacy Trees, then Thuja Green Giants are the way to go.
 Once you plant them, they’ll take off, growing between 3 and 5 feet a year.
 People love to plant them in order to create a living fence.
 Thujas may get quite large, up to 40 feet tall and 6 to 12 feet wide, but they respond very well to pruning for your desired height.

 Best of all, the Thuja’s exterior light and feather foliage give it an attractive texture, while its interior dark green foliage with slight yellow hues make it pop.
 This conifer’s pyramidal shape is also very attractive to the eye.

 Green Giant Arborvitae Care

 How Much Sun Does a Thuja Green Giant Need?

 - Select a site that receives full to partial sunlight – they will grow more quickly in full sunlight.
 Six hours of direct sunlight a day will suffice.

 - Thujas can adapt to a huge variety of different soil types, ranging from sandy to heavy with clay.
 Although they prefer slightly acidic soil, they adjust fine to soils that are alkaline and very acidic.